-hbase.hregion.percolumnfamilyflush.size.lower.bound
+hbase.hregion.percolumnfamilyflush.size.lower.bound.min

-If FlushLargeStoresPolicy is used, then every time that we hit the total memstore limit, we find out all the column families whose memstores exceed this value, and only flush them, while retaining the others whose memstores are lower than this limit.
-If none of the families have their memstore size more than this, all the memstores will be flushed (just as usual).
-This value should be less than half of the total memstore threshold (hbase.hregion.memstore.flush.size).
+If FlushLargeStoresPolicy is used and there are multiple column families, then every time that we hit the total memstore limit, we find out all the column families whose memstores exceed a "lower bound" and only flush them while retaining the others in memory.
+The "lower bound" will be "hbase.hregion.memstore.flush.size / column_family_number" by default unless value of this property is larger than that.
+If none of the families have their memstore size more than lower bound, all the memstores will be flushed (just as usual).